tianskylan/iOS-Dev-Notes/README.md

 ## Swift Best Practice
 * Composition over inheritance
+	* *"The takeaway is that, if you’re considering making an inheritance hierarchy with lots of superclasses and subclasses, try using protocols instead."*

 * Variable names
 	* Do not use any form of Hungarian notation (e.g. k for constants, m for methods), instead use short concise names and use Xcode's type Quick Help (⌥ + click) to discover a variable's type.
 Similarly do not use SNAKE\_CASE.
 * Converting Instances